thelucid/front_matter/README.md

 ### Stringify

-To stringify +data+, +content+ and optional +excerpt+, using YAML (default) or JSON front matter, use the following methods.
+To stringify `data`, `content` and optional `excerpt`, using YAML (default) or JSON front matter, use the following methods.
 See API dicumentation for details on what arguments can be passed:

 * FrontMatter.stringify — stringify +data+, +content+ and optional +excerpt+.